-Motor vehicles
+Motor vehicles 20%

+Furniture and equipment 5%

 Computers and related equipment 30%

 The carrying values of property and equipment are reviewed for impairment when events or changes in circumstances indicate that the carrying values may not be recovered.

 If any such indications exist where the carrying values exceed the recoverable amount, property and equipment are written down to their recoverable amounts.